 # 11. Schedule code review sessions

 Code revisions are often more effective, and certainly less expensive, to find errors than if we just do tests.
-Reviews of all deliverables, code and documentation is something that should always be done.
+Reviews of all deliverables, code, and documentation are something that should always be done.

-These sessions of revision of the code, its management and the resolution of conflicts that can occur in the same ones are done following a series of contrasted techniques and good practices.
+These sessions of revision of the code, its management, and the resolution of conflicts that can occur in the same ones are done following a series of contrasting techniques and good practices.
 Both peer review and peer review are always helpful.

 # 12. Ensure management of control of software sources

-The use of effective source code management and documentation, so that they are controlled according to the version, is fundamental to be able to maintain traceability and controlled reversal of the code if necessary.
-In the market there is much software available for this type of tasks.
+The use of effective source code management and documentation, so that they are controlled according to the version, is fundamental to being able to maintain traceability and controlled reversal of the code if necessary.
+In the market, there is much software available for this type of task.

 # 13. Quality Control

 Quality control helps to push forward development projects without major disruptions and more quickly.
 From fault detection to the establishment of key metrics, best practices in this field have proven to be successful in determining whether a project is able to move to a new phase or is ready to be released or delivered to the client.

 Metrics and targets should be set to ensure that requirements, design, code, tests, and other tasks are coordinated and alienated.

 On many occasions when we have already tried the door-to-door software and everything is going well, suddenly the project fails at the customer’s home or when we are in the implementation and deployment phase.
 It is very important to have a good deployment plan and make a list as a checklist to avoid disasters.